 This prospectus relates to the resale by the Selling Stockholders from time to time of up to 2,269,552 shares of our Common Stock pursuant to registration rights granted to those Selling Stockholders.
-The Selling Stockholders may from time to time offer and sell any or all of our Common Stock set forth below pursuant to this prospectus and any accompanying prospectus supplement.
+The Selling Stockholders may from time to time offer and sell any or all of our Common Stock set forth below pursuant to this prospectus and any accompanying prospectus supplement, subject to certain contractual lock-up arrangements with respect to some of their shares.
+See "Description of Securities - Lock-up Agreements."
 When we refer to the "Selling Stockholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Stockholders' interest in our Common Stock other than through a public sale.

 The following table sets forth and the accompanying footnotes are based primarily on information provided to us by the Selling Stockholders indicating our Common Stock they wished to be covered by this registration statement and eligible for sale under this prospectus.
 A Selling Stockholder may have sold or transferred some or all of the Common Stock indicated below with respect to such Selling Stockholder and may in the future sell or transfer some or all of the Common Stock indicated below in transactions exempt from the registration requirements of the Securities Act rather than under this prospectus.
 We cannot advise you as to whether the Selling Stockholder will in fact sell any or all of such Common Stock.
 For purposes of this table, we have assumed that the Selling Stockholder will have sold all of our Common Stock covered by this prospectus upon the completion of the offering.
-We have based percentage ownership on 40,798,508 shares of common stock outstanding as of August 19, 2021.
+We have based percentage ownership on 40,798,508 shares of common stock outstanding as of September 7, 2021.